Tanzania-AI-Community/twiga/docs/en/GETTING_STARTED.md

 > We recommend using Together AI, but if you decide on OpenAI there are a few extra steps to fill.

 Search the repository for the identifier `XXX:` and make sure to update the values according to the instructions so that the FastAPI application will run OpenAI models.
 At the time of writing, this should be within `app/config.py` and `app/database/models.py`.

+## 🦙 Set up Ollama for local LLM and embeddings

+If you prefer to run Twiga without using Together AI or OpenAI, you can host both chat and embedding models with [Ollama](https://ollama.com/).

+1. **Install Ollama** by following the [official instructions](https://github.com/ollama/ollama).
+The installer automatically starts the Ollama daemon on port `11434`.
+2. **Pull the models** you want to use.
+The defaults in `.env.template` expect `llama3.2` for chat completions and `mxbai-embed-large` for embeddings:

+    ```bash
+    ollama pull llama3.2
+    ollama pull mxbai-embed-large
+    ```

+3. **Expose the OpenAI-compatible API**.
+When the daemon is running, the API is already available at `http://localhost:11434/v1`.
+If you need to expose it over the internet, tunnel it (for example with `ngrok http 11434`) and copy the public base URL.

+4. **Restart the FastAPI stack** (`make run` or `docker-compose … up`) so that the new configuration is loaded.

+With this setup, Twiga sends all chat and embedding requests to your local Ollama instance.
+If you also keep an `LLM_API_KEY`, the app can still switch back to Together AI or OpenAI by changing `LLM__AI_PROVIDER`.

 ## 📊 LangSmith Tracing (Optional)